yizhisec/delayed/README.md

     ```

 9. **Q: How to handle the finished tasks?**
-A: Set the success_handler and error_handler of the worker:
+A: Set the `success_handler` and `error_handler` of the worker.
+The handlers would be called in a forked process, except the forked process got killed or the monitor process raised an exception.

     ```python
     def success_handler(task):